LukaszKorzybski/aidi.js/README.md

 ## Import

 Aidi.js uses CommonJS module definition.
-Depending on your environment you will use different methods to load it.
+Depending on your environment and toolkit you will use different methods to load it.

-Browsers:

-Use WebPack, JSPM, SystemJS or equivalent to load Aidi.js

-Node.js
+In browser environment use WebPack, JSPM, SystemJS or any other bundler or module loader that is compatible with CommonJS.

+ES6 modules:

+  import Aidi from 'aidi';

+  let aidi = new Aidi();

+CommonJS:
-    var aidi = require('aidi')();
+  var aidi = require('aidi').Aidi();

 ## Use
 ### Register